alan-turing-institute/data-safe-haven/ROADMAP.md

 [Long-term goals](#long-term) give reassurance that we have committed to certain changes when we are unable to give an estimation of when they will be ready.

-Finally, [desirable features](#desireable-features) is a way for us to express developments we would like to pursue but have decided not to do yet.
+Finally, [desired features](#desired-features) is a way for us to express developments we would like to pursue but have decided not to do yet.
 This is a good indication of where we would like the project to go and areas we would be interested in collaborating.

 ## Governance